Daksh14/n64wasm/README.md

 # N64WASM
 n64wasm our cmpsc_487w project

+This repo features the `mario` folder which is the modded version of original mario n64 with our own levels and characters

+This repo also features a web emulator which can be run and used to run the mod or any other ROM of your choice!

 # Web Emulator

 To load the User interface and web assembly emulator run the deno server